 A series of boardwalks allow you to walk across the island with an “informative trail” to answer your questions (well, some of them at least!).
 The boardwalk traverses the island’s rainforest interior and gives you a chance to see some of the local wildlife.

 You can also walk around the whole island on its beaches (check the tides first) and look for turtles, blue spotted stingrays, schools of fish and many interesting shells and little critters.
 Watch the seabirds dive into the crystal clear water catching the plentiful fish.
+Please note it is advised to only swim in-between the Life Guard flags to ensure your safety at all times.

 Today the vegetation of Green Island is quite diverse.
 In fact, 134 species of plants have been identified here including orchids, trees, palms, vines, grasses, shrubs and more.
 Green Island has a closed vine forest reaching up to 25m in places.